Kenneth Breisch, Ph.D.

 Professor Breisch is the former Director and founder of the School's Graduate Program in Historic Preservation, which, under his leadership, has been the recipient of California Preservation Foundation President's and a Los Angeles Conservancy Preservation awards.
 He has taught at SCI-Arc, The University of Delaware and The University of Texas at Austin.
 Professor Breisch has published numerous articles, book reviews and book chapters on American architectural history, especially in the areas of library design and vernacular building.
 His book, Henry Hobson Richardson and the Small Public Library in America: A Study in Typology, was published by MIT in 1997.

 He is the co-editor of Constructing Image, Identity and Place: Perspectives in Vernacular Architecture, IX (Nashville: University of Tennessee Press: 2003) and Building Place: Perspectives in Vernacular Architecture X, which will be published in 2005.
 He is currently completing a book on the history of library design for the Library of Congress, and is working on a book on the history of the Los Angeles Public Library system.
 His research has been funded by the National Endowment for the Humanities, the Rockefeller Foundation and the University of Michigan.

-Professor Breisch has been a member of the board of directors of The Vernacular Architecture Forum and the Society of Architectural Historians, and currently serves as Second Vice President of the latter group.
-He has been a member of the Santa Monica Planning Commission and is now on the Library Board in that city.
+Professor Breisch is a past president of the Society of Architectural Historians and has served on the board of directors of The Vernacular Architecture Forum.
+He has also been a member of the Santa Monica Planning Commission and the Santa Monica Library Board.